Chris Robinson has been named athletic director on a permanent basis at the University of Arkansas at Pine Bluff.

 Asked to elaborate on the thought of a timeline, Robinson said: “I want to make things happen to give the kids the best possible experience and be ready for kids coming in, as well as faculty and staff and the administration.”

 The university announced the move late Friday afternoon.
 Robinson had served in the role on an interim basis since Feb.
 15, when Chris Peterson announced his retirement after just more than a year on the job.

 “Since moving to the Athletics Department at UAPB, AD Robinson has had success working to improve all facets of the operation for the benefit of our student-athletes,” Alexander said.
 “In addition to earning the very strong endorsement of the AD Search Committee, he also enjoys the widespread enthusiastic support of the staff, the alumni and key stakeholders.”

 Robinson, who turns 50 on Sept.
-13, guided UAPB athletics through a successful yet busy spring in which the football and women's volleyball teams, which typically play in the fall, reached the Southwestern Athletic Conference championship games.
-UAPB also won five SWAC individual championships in men's and women's track and field last month, with three individuals qualifying for the NCAA West Regional Championships.
+13, guided UAPB athletics through a successful yet busy spring in which the football and women’s volleyball teams, which typically play in the fall, reached the Southwestern Athletic Conference championship games.
+UAPB also won five SWAC individual championships in men’s and women’s track and field last month, with three individuals qualifying for the NCAA West First Round Championships.